zomban/Mock-Trial-Calculations/README.md

 ## Acknowledgments

-* Special thanks to Marshall Gardener, as his techniques for acquiring scores was used as the base for this program, credit for the use of the average scores of opposing directs to help calculate point gaps a given competitor is responsible for.
+* Special thanks to Marshall Gardener, as his techniques for acquiring scores were used as the base for this program, credit for the use of the average scores of opposing directs to help calculate point gaps a given competitor is responsible for.
 * Acknowledgements to [AMTA](http://www.collegemocktrial.org/), for providing the official rules of judging tournaments, as well as the system of ballots.